quantumJLBass/boa-fraud/profiles/corporations/IDEA/IDEA alfn/idea alfn.md

 The ALFN was chartered in November 2001 by Garry McCubbin, Esq., and Wes Kozeny, Esq., with its industry launch in June 2002.
 These two industry leaders saw an opportunity to create a legal services trade association within the mortgage servicing industry, that focused on providing opportunities for all industry stakeholders to get involved, without limits to the number of members allowed per state.

 Client Involvement & Opportunities
-Not only does ALFN provide benefits and opportunities for our members, but we also cater to the needs of some of our members’ clients, and other stakeholders in the mortgage servicing industry.
-These clients include any organization that uses law firms &/or foreclosure trustees for their legal services needs as it relates to creditors’ rights, or who has oversight and influence over the creditors’ rights legal services providers that may be used.
-Clients include banks, lenders, credit unions, mortgage servicers, mortgage servicing investors, GSE’s (Fannie Mae & Freddie Mac), HUD (including FHA & Ginnie Mae), USDA, VA and regulatory entities (including FHFA, CFPB).
-Clients attend ALFN events to remain up-to-date on default servicing trends and regulatory compliance and creditors’ rights legal issues, both on a jurisdictional and national level.
-We provide clients with networking opportunities at ALFN events, including opportunities to network with law firms, foreclosure trustees, chapter 13 trustees, rating agencies, GSE’s, regulatory entities and others.
+Not only does ALFN provide benefits and opportunities for our members, but we also cater to the needs of some of our members' clients, and other stakeholders in the mortgage servicing industry.
+These clients include any organization that uses law firms &/or foreclosure trustees for their legal services needs as it relates to creditors' rights, or who has oversight and influence over the creditors' rights legal services providers that may be used.
+Clients include banks, lenders, credit unions, mortgage servicers, mortgage servicing investors, GSE's (Fannie Mae & Freddie Mac), HUD (including FHA & Ginnie Mae), USDA, VA and regulatory entities (including FHFA, CFPB).
+Clients attend ALFN events to remain up-to-date on default servicing trends and regulatory compliance and creditors' rights legal issues, both on a jurisdictional and national level.
+We provide clients with networking opportunities at ALFN events, including opportunities to network with law firms, foreclosure trustees, chapter 13 trustees, rating agencies, GSE's, regulatory entities and others.
 Clients receive discounted or complimentary attendance to ALFN events, and may receive additional financial assistance with their travel expenses through our scholarship program.
 We also provide clients with complimentary access to ALFN webinar presentations, an on-demand video archive of recorded presentations, speaking opportunities at ALFN events, and opportunities for ALFN committee participation.
 Clients also receive full access to all of the publications, e-updates, and other educational resources that the ALFN provides.

 IDEA Law Group, LLC